-Students will develop foundational skills in mathematical thinking and problem solving, and appropriately apply technology in the solution of engineering related problems using algebra, geometry, right angle trigonometry, trigonometric functions of any angle, systems of linear equations, and exponential and logarithmic functions.
+Students are provided a foundation in mathematics in engineering technology and related programs.
+Students will develop skill in mathematical thinking and problem solving, and appropriately apply technology in the solution of engineering related problems using algebra, geometry, right angle trigonometry, trigonometric functions of any angle, systems of linear equations, and exponential and logarithmic functions.
 Additional time to strengthen and reinforce mathematical competencies will be made available to those students who require it.